 Erica Moody (CNF Editor) received her MFA in Creative Writing from Antioch University Los Angeles in 2011.
 Prior to Antioch, she studied literature at Tulane University, New York University, and Trinity College Dublin.
 Originally from Mer Rouge, Louisiana, she currently lives in Washington, DC where she edits The Washington Independent Review of Books, covers social events for Bisnow Media, and writes newsletters for a health policy think tank.
 She’s worked in television news for WUSA9 TV (CBS) entertainment segment.
 She is working on a research-based genre-bending book that she hesitates to call a memoir.

 Eric Steineger (Senior Poetry Editor) is based in Asheville, North Carolina.
-Currently, he teaches English Composition at A-B Tech Community College.
-After finishing his M.F.A in Creative Writing from Antioch University in 2010, he headed east to get lost in the Blue Ridge Mountains.
-His work has been featured in Asheville Poetry Review, Elimae, The Splinter Generation, and Poetry Midwest, among others.
+Currently, he teaches English at a community college in the Blue Ridge Mountains.
+After finishing his M.F.A in Creative Writing from Antioch University Los Angeles in 2010, he moved back to North Carolina.
+His work has been featured in Asheville Poetry Review, The Los Angeles Review, and other journals.
 In spare moments, he enjoys competing in cross-country races and sampling the local food scene with his rock star girlfriend.

 Trish Falin (Founding Editor) is a Southern California poet whose work has appeared in the journals Soundings, Penumbra, Welter, Dash, Askew and others.
 A former news reporter and editor, Trish earned her MFA in Creative Writing Poetry at Antioch University in Los Angeles in June 2009.
 Non-fiction work published has included travel books and text books for carpenters.
 She can be found at studio no. 5 in Huntington Beach where she spends time painting.
 Recent works can be found at www.trishfalin.com.